OpenMDAO/OpenMDAO-Framework/contrib/axod/README.txt

       'testaxod.py' is created.

 5. Execute it as "python testaxod.py" from the commond line.
+      The testaxod.py script executes the code with  2 input files in a loop.

+      The "test_axod_comp.py" tests the component 'AxodComp' with 2 input files
+      (one_stage.inp & eee_hpt.inp).

-6. The wrapper module was tested by executing the code using two different input files, namely, hpt.inp & lpt.inp.
+6. The wrapper module was tested by executing the code using two different input files, namely, eee_hpt.inp & one_stage.inp.
 The script allows to run the code in a loop by changing input files.
 The output produced matches with the output obtained from a run with the original code.

 7. Makefile was modified to create an f2py wrapper module 'axodm.so'.
+      (tested with gfortran compiler)

       Use  "make f2py"                  for  f2py module
            "make     "                  for  axod executable (default)